omare334/UKbiobank_CVD_project/README.md

 </div>

 ## pre-processing
-This code was used to process data . preprocessing_data was used to deal with the missingess of the data and removing and adjusting the cases and comorbidities data_to_impute is used to set the data up for imputation add_dash add dash score to the data
+/This code was used to process data .
+/preprocessing_data was used to deal with the missingess of the data and removing and adjusting the cases and comorbidities
+/data_to_impute is used to set the data up for imputation /add_dash add dash score to the data
 Comorbidities
 imputed_all_numeric_proper.py is used to actually impute the data
 ## univariate analysis